osai-ai/tensor-stream/README.md

 * [PyTorch](https://github.com/pytorch/pytorch) 1.0.1.post2 or above to build C++ extension for Python
 * [Python](https://www.python.org/) 3.6 or above to build C++ extension for Python

+It is convenient to use TensorStream in Docker containers.
+The provided [Dockerfiles](#docker-image) is supplied to create an image with all the necessary dependencies.

 ### Installation from source

 #### TensorStream source code